ChristianIsingizwe/ChristianIsingizwe/README.md

 <p align="left">
-"I am an AI developer, seasoned fullstack developer and have proficiency in cybersecurity".</p>
+"I am an AI developer and a seasoned full-stack developer with clear knowledge of cybersecurity".</p>

 - 🌱 I’m currently learning **AI/ML....**